Mar 28, 2025

 Woman browses groceries with phone in hand.

-It might seem to you that the cost of many items seems to keep going up, from milk and eggs to cars and rent.
-Depending on where you live, the financial pinch might be severe.
-In other places you may have seen some costs go down.
-But no matter where you call home, the cost of living continually changes and affects us all.
+During some periods, the cost of items may keep going up, whether it’s for eggs, milk, cars, or rent.
+Depending on where you live, the impact might feel severe.
+At other times you may see some costs go down.
+No matter where you call home, the cost of living continually changes and affects us all.

-“It feels like our grocery bills are so different every week,” said Cristina Jannings, interviewee who lives with her husband near San Francisco.
+“It feels like our grocery bills are so different every week,” said Cristina Jannings, an interviewee who lives with her husband near San Francisco.
 “We’re doing our best to cut back on some stuff.
-We’ve skipped a lot of concerts lately, and we try to walk as much as possible.
+We’ve skipped eating out, and we try to walk as much as possible.
 This all helps, but with the cost of living bouncing, it makes sticking to a budget really difficult.”

-Economists use what’s called “the cost of living” to help measure our standard of living.
-But how is the cost of living defined, how is it calculated, and how might that number impact your family’s budget or a potential move?
+Economists use what’s called the “cost of living” to help measure a standard of living.
+But how is the cost of living defined, how is it calculated, and how might that number affect your family’s budget?
 Let’s take a closer look.

-How does cost of living compare with standard of living?
+How does the cost of living compare with the standard of living?

 The impact of lifestyle choices